 As shown above, the language "permanently altered so that it not capable, now or in the future" is not factually possible under any circumstance.
-Subsection (C) deviates from the magazine language of detached or fixed creating legal uncertainty as to what can be possessed seeming to freeze firearms at the Winchester Henry Rifle stage of 1860.
+Subsection (C) deviates from the magazine language of detached or fixed creating legal uncertainty as to what can be possessed, but seemingly to freeze firearms at the Winchester Henry Rifle stage of 1860.

-The defendants argued, and presented evidence, suggesting that semi-automatic technology is not constitutionally protected based upon the smokeless powder, detachable magazines, and automation after statehood.
-They argue, in essence, that the state could seize the most popular and effective weapons of self-defense based upon a historical record coupled with the law as they read it as excluding automation.
-Section 11(1)(d) supports their assertions by attempting to freeze out automation through exceptions.
-Applying the logic of the defendants, any firearm that uses smokeless powder, detachable magazines or automation within a firearm loading mechanism would not be protected under the Constitution.
-The defendants would freeze constitutionally protected firearms at the time of statehood, or put another way, allowing only for black powder antiques or replicas thereof.
+The defendants argued, and presented evidence, suggesting that semi-automatic technology is not constitutionally protected based upon the smokeless powder, detachable magazines, and automation occurring after statehood.
+They argue, in essence, that the state could seize the most popular and effective weapons of self-defense based upon a historical record coupled with the law as they read it as excluding firearm automation.
+Section 11(1)(d) supports the finding by attempting to freeze out automation through exceptions as to what is allowed under Ballot Measure 114.
+Applying the logic of the defendants, any firearm that uses smokeless powder, detachable magazines or automation within a firearm loading mechanism would not be protected under the Oregon Constitution.
+The defendants would freeze the constitutionally protected firearms to the time of statehood, or put another way, allowing only for black powder antiques or replicas thereof.

-However, the court finds that firearms development has continued in linear way since 1830 and semiautomation is another phase of repeater technology, smokeless powder the next phase of black powder, and detachable magazines as the next phase of fixed magazines.
-Each are successor technologies built on their ancestor technologies "The appropriate inquiry... is whether a kind of weapon, as modified by its modern design and function, is of the sort commonly used by individuals for personal defense during either the revolutionary and post-revolutionary era, or in 1859 when Oregon's constitution was adopted."
+However, the court finds that firearms development has continued in linear way since 1830 and semi-automation is another phase of repeater technology, smokeless powder the next phase of black powder, and detachable magazines as the next phase of fixed magazines.
+Each are successor technologies built on their ancestor technologies.
+"The appropriate inquiry...is whether a kind of weapon, as modified by its modern design and function, is of the sort commonly used by individuals for personal defense during either the revolutionary and post-revolutionary era, or in 1859 when Oregon's constitution was adopted."
 State v.
-Delgado, 298 Or at 400-01
+Delgado, 298 Or. at 400-01